kenhowardpdx/kenhowardpdx.github.io/_posts/2015-05-16-how-to-watch-scope-properties-in-angular-with-typescript.md

 path: 2015-05-16-how-to-watch-scope-properties-in-angular-with-typescript.md
 ---

-For this demo I'll be opening and closing a door and watching the `isDoor` property for changes.
+For this demo I'll be opening and closing a door and watching the `isOpen` property for changes.
 Here is the very simple `Door` class:

 {% highlight javascript %}
 class Door